chimenchen/jchmlib/README.md

 or to associate chm file type with ChmWeb so that you can double click to open CHM files with ChmWeb, it is not allowed on some platforms when using jar.

-You can wrap the jar using shell scripts or use native executables.
+To make it easier to open CHM files with ChmWeb in file manager, you can wrap the jar using shell scripts or use native executables.

 On Mac OS X, you can build DMG and install the app in DMG (drag to Applications).

 On Linux, you can build rpm or deb, and install them using package manager.
  It will normally be installed to `/opt/ChmWeb/`.

 On Windows, you can build exe.
-There is no need to install it.
-  If you are using the exe built using launch4j, you need to have JDK/JRE installed on the target platform.

-You can then open CHM files with ChmWeb more easily in file manager.
+The version built using javapackager (`gradle package_exe`) has to be installed first.
+The version built using launch4j (`gradle createExe`) is smaller and doesn't have to be installed, but it requires JDK/JRE to be installed.

+The native executables (installers) can now be found in the release page of this project.